Would you do a 160ft bungee jump at the London O2 Arena?

-Like most great adventures, the 02 bungee begins in a carpark.
-There's a safety briefing, and then 160ft crane ascent over the city.
+Like most great adventures, the 02 bungee jump begins in a car park.
+There’s a safety briefing, and then a 160ft crane ascent over the city.
 Jumpers can choose to take the plunge over water, or onto an airbag, which both sound terrifying.
-You can also tandem jump with a willing friend, or bet-losing enemy (it's like cuddling, except you'll feel like you're about to die).
+You can also tandem jump with a willing friend or a bet-losing enemy (it’s like cuddling, except you may feel like you’re about to die).

 Comments